ldesousa/geopython-workshop/web/docs/index.md

 ### File/Drive Sharing

 The workshop setup involves Docker Volume Mounting.
-For Mac OS and Windows installs be sure to **enable File/Drive Sharing** for the directory where you unzipped the workshop.
+For Mac OS and Windows installs be sure to **enable File/Drive Sharing** within Docker Desktop for the directory where you unzipped the workshop.
 Go to the `Preferences/Settings | File Sharing...`  menu and make settings accordingly.

 ### Running in VirtualBox